As used in this chapter:

 (1) Physcial contact with the resident; or

-(2) The use of physical or chemical restraint, medication, or isolation as punishment, for staff convenience, excessively, as a substitute for treatment, or in amounts that preclude habilitation and treatment.
+(2) The use of physical restraint, chemical restraint, medication that does not constitute a chemical restraint, or isolation , if the restraint, medication, or isolation is excessive, for punishment, for staff convenience, as a substitute for treatment, or in an amount that precludes habilitation and treatment.

 (M) "Physical contact" includes, but is not limited to, hitting, slapping, pinching, kicking.
 Physical contact also includes sexual contact.